BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. figure:: images/desktop/05_receiving_beam/02.jpg
    :alt: Copy address

-A new Beam address is generated everytime the 'Receive' screen is opened.
+A new Beam address is generated every time the 'Receive' screen is opened.
 By default, the address is valid for 24 hours.
 It is best to give the Sender your address closest to the time they will be sending BEAM so the address does not expire.

 .. figure:: images/desktop/05_receiving_beam/03.jpg
    :alt: Set address expiration

-You can set the expiration time to ‘Never’ for this address only by selecting the value in the ‘Expires’ dropdown.
+You can set the expiration time to ‘Never’ for this address only by selecting the value in the ‘Expires’ drop down.

 .. warning:: The permanent addresses that never expire are only useful in very limited special cases, like working with exchanges and such.
 For ultimate privacy, do not use this option for regular transactions, rather always create a new address for each transaction.